BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 ![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image129.jpeg)**TAURIEL 85 POINTS**

-**ELF, MIRKWOOD, INFANTRY, HERO — HERO OF FORTITUDE**
+**ELF, MIRKWOOD, INFANTRY, HERO â€” HERO OF FORTITUDE**

 *One of the patrol leaders within Thranduil's halls, Tauriel is a tremendous fighter who is capable of facing multiple foes at once.
 She is matchless in the deadly press of combat, weaving through the ranks of her foes with her blades and leaving nought but stumbling corpses in her wake.
-The compassion that she shows to Kíli in saving him from an untimely fate proves her to be a valuable ally on the Dwarves' quest to Erebor.
+The compassion that she shows to KÃ­li in saving him from an untimely fate proves her to be a valuable ally on the Dwarves' quest to Erebor.
 Tauriel has grown very fond of the Dwarf and will fight to the last in order to prevent any harm from befalling him.*